 If you have that sort of structure, if you’re in that position where you’re actually able to almost put your foot down and say, “Actually, this has got to be done because these are the risks,” again, articulating what risks you’re facing if this is not fixed.
-And saying, “We can’t grow, or we can’t do this anymore unless X, Y, and Z is fixed.”
+And saying, “We can’t grow, or we can’t do this anymore unless X, Y, and Z are fixed.”
 I think, you know, just making sure that there’s accountability and governance and somebody who is actually really able to go in and say, “This is what needs to be done.”

 Q: How do you position yourself as a trusted adviser to your senior management as opposed to the enemy?

 A (Pesh): Big personalities, that’s how we get away with it at TransferWise.
 But it’s really being very concise and very, very clear.
 When we go into senior management, we are not being wishy-washy about anything that we are saying.
 We’re not overexaggerating, we go in with very clear examples and very key expectations of what we want them to do, which means that a lot of the time they are sitting and listening.